mk-fg/notification-thing/README.md

 notification-thing: Gtk3 (PyGI) notification daemon
 --------------------

-There are quite a few of the [notification spec](http://developer.gnome.org/notification-spec/) implementations, but this one is designed to be not tied to any DE, unlike (unfortunately) most of the others.
+There are quite a few of the [notification spec](http://developer.gnome.org/notification-spec/) implementations, but this one is designed to be not tied to any DE, unlike (unfortunately) most of the others were at the time.

 Another thing is that simple implementation of the spec doesn't work for me - I need rate-limiting (but without silent dropping of any messages - it's much worse!) to maintain sanity while still paying any attention to these popups.

 Flexible-enough filtering is another thing.